Duke of Segorbe

-Duke of Segorbe (Duque de Segorbe) is an hereditary title in the peerage of Spain, accompanied by the dignity of Grandee and granted in 1469 by John II of Aragon to Enrique de Aragón, son of Infante Henry, Duke of Villena and Beatriz de Pimentel, from whom the ducal house of Medinaceli descends.
+Duke of Segorbe (Duque de Segorbe) is an hereditary title in the peerage of Spain, accompanied by the dignity of Grandee and granted in 1469 by John II of Aragon to Enrique de Aragón, son of Infante Henry, Duke of Villena by his second wife, Beatriz de Pimentel (1416-1490), from whom the Ducal line of the House of Medinaceli descends.

 Current Duke of Segorbe

-Ignacio Medina y Fernández de Córdoba succeeded in 1969 as 19th Duke of Segorbe before marrying Princess Maria da Glória de Orléans-Braganza in 1985.
+Don Ignacio Medina y Fernández de Córdoba (b.
+1947) succeeded in 1969 as 19th Duke of Segorbe before marrying Princess Maria da Glória of Orléans-Braganza (b.
+1946), former wife of Alexander, Crown Prince of Yugoslavia, in 1985.

 The Duke and Duchess of Segorbe have two daughters: